RajanbirSinghSethi/Bike-Rental-Problem/README.md

 environmental and seasonal settings.
 The details of data attributes in the dataset are as follows -

--instant: Record index
+*instant: Record index
--dteday: Date
+*dteday: Date
 -season: Season (1:springer, 2:summer, 3:fall, 4:winter)
 -yr: Year (0: 2011, 1:2012)
 -mnth: Month (1 to 12)